santanimkar/jenkinsIntegration/README.md

 Step 3 :-> Add a projects to git and github

-Step 4:-> Add git plugin
+Step 4:-> Add git plugin to jenkins instance

 Step 5:-> configure the jenkins jobs to trigger the execution when a change is pushed to github